• Aluminum Die Casting Machine with Price System 1

 Delivery Detail:in 10 days

-Q: What is the size range of metal casting machinery?
+Q: How accurate is metal casting machinery?

 We have developed two series of more than twenty types of die-casting machines.
 Seven of them have been approved as national top new products, and six new products have own the scientific progress awards in China.Our products sell well in domestic and overseas markets.Thanks to advanced manufacture technology, strict quality control, perfect quality management systems and our creative spirit.